 Beautiful plating and a warmly lit atmosphere set the stage for a delightful dining experience at Etto.
 Offering complex flavors with seasonal ingredients, the restaurant specializes in small plate eating.
 This means most dishes are designed to share.
 We ordered two varieties of croquette, including the shredded beef and cheese and the smoked mozzarella and roasted tomato.
 Both were excellent!
 For a starter, I opted for caramelized leeks with parsnips and parsley oil.
 The pillowy soft gnocchi in a sweet corn sauce with briny samphire stalks was a perfect main course dish.

-I might be biased in including this one, since we stayed at the attached hotel, but I think Schoolhouse is worth it!
+I might be biased in including this one, since we stayed at the attached hotel during our 48 hour visit to Dublin, but I think Schoolhouse is worth it!
 Housed in a renovated and restored children’s school, the casual gastropub menu features tons of Irish staples and recognizable dishes that are just genuinely comforting.
 Think burgers, chicken wings, and frites.
 They’ve also got a surprisingly good cocktail menu.
 If the weather is nice, there is a lovely shaded patio outside with spacious seating along a peaceful canal.

 There are a seemingly endless assortment of pubs in the Temple Bar neighborhood, most of which are touristy, loud, sticky and smelly.
 Not my vibe.
 If you walk slightly further down Fleet Street, you’ll find the Palace Bar.
-This is well-worth a stop.
+I found out about this place on a whisky walking tour of Dublin.
 The bar has been owned and managed by the same family for nearly a century, which is evident in the lovingly cared for Victorian interior.
 There is a beautiful stained glass skylight, shelves lined with old books, and a timeless ambiance in wallpaper-clad whiskey palace upstairs.
 The knowledgeable staff can offer suggestions on Irish whiskey, if you aren’t sure what to order.
-Starting in the late afternoons most days, you’ll enjoy the sounds of Irish music sessions.

 If beer isn’t quite your thing, grab a glass of wine (and maybe some dinner too) at the lovely Allta.
 They offer tasting menus with pairings, or you can simply grab a glass while enjoying their patio and terrace.
 There is a cocktail menu as well, and you shouldn’t overlook it.
 There are some creative seasonally inspired cocktails to enjoy, like a rhubarb margarita or the bold betty’s sidecar.